twignet/splicecom/README.md

 The tool will try a list of the most common 4 digit PINs, included in the file `dictionary.txt`.
 You can add to this file.

-It no valid PIN is found it will then continue with a sequential brute force up to 999999.
+If no valid PIN is found it will then continue with a sequential brute force up to 999999.

 #### Tips